Skip to main content

 Documenting Specialized Assessments

-3. Calculate trauma severity.
-Complete Revised Trauma Score.
-Use the calculator icon to calculate the RTS automatically.
+2. Click the calculator icon to calculate RTS automatically.

 Calculate APGAR score for newborn patient using component-based scoring.